Augustin007/usefulpy/README.md

 Simple resources and modules for a cleaner looking program

 These are all simple functions that pop up a lot in programming, nothing particularily difficult or brilliant, but geared to cut down a lot of little bits of code that can become quite messy.

-These have no requirements.
+These have no requirements, just unzip the folder and put the folder where python can see it.
+Designed in python 3.8 and later 3.9

 While these codes have a long way to go to be perfect, they can be quite helpful